 Long-term Care Quality

-Does this page answer your questions about Good Samaritan Society - Cheyenne County?
+Does this page answer your questions about Cheyenne County Village ?

 Short-term Care Quality

 The next area we looked at is short-term care.
 We gave this facility a solid score in that category, with a B-.
 While this isn't as dominant as several of this nursing home's other scores, it is nevertheless not the end of the world.
 Our short-term care grades are considered to be most important for people in need of a nursing home for rehabilitation.
 Rehabilitation usually requires more highly-skilled nursing.
 Skilled nursing includes not just nursing, but also physical and occupational therapy, as well as other types of therapy.
 Unfortunately, it doesn't look like this nursing home provided data regarding its registered nurse or physical therapy staffing.
 Finally, we assessed the percentage of patients that returned home from this facility.
 We found that 0 percent of this facility's patients were able to return home.
 This figure was actually quite a bit below the national average.

 Compared to national and state averages across all facilities.